 Trophic State Probabilities

-Not surprisingly, lakes with more certain predictions (i.e., higher prediction probabilities) were more accurately predicted (Figure ).
-The fact that the difference in accuracy (as measured by the Kappa coefficient) between the two models decreased as certainty in the prediction increased suggests that models with lower overall accuracy, such as the "GIS only" model, may have acceptable accuracy for many individual cases (Tables & ).
-Additionally, the prediction probabilities may be mapped for each of the four classes (Figure ).
-The spatial patterns show little variability between the "All variables" and "GIS only" models, thus we only show the results from the more broadly applicable "GIS only" model (Figure ).
+Not surprisingly, lakes with more certain predictions (i.e., higher prediction probabilities) were more accurately predicted (Fig. 10).
+The fact that the difference in accuracy (as measured by the Kappa coefficient) between the two models decreased as certainty in the prediction increased suggests that models with lower overall accuracy, such as the "GIS only" model, may have acceptable accuracy for many individual cases (Tables 4 and 5).
+Additionally, the prediction probabilities may be mapped for each of the four classes (Fig. 11).
+The spatial patterns show little variability between the "All variables" and "GIS only" models, thus we only show the results from the more broadly applicable "GIS only" model (Fig. 11).

 This map provides several insights.
-First, since low uncertainty is associated with high accuracy, this map shows the broad spatial patterns of lake trophic state across the United States (i.e darker colors more likely to be correctly predicted).
+First, since low uncertainty is associated with high accuracy, this map shows the broad spatial patterns of lake trophic state across the United States (i.e., darker colors more likely to be correctly predicted).
 Hypereutrophic lakes are much more commonly predicted in the Midwest and southeastern United States.
-Clear, oligotrophic lakes are in the northwestern United States, through the western mountains and in the northeastern united states.
+Clear, oligotrophic lakes are in the northwestern United States, through the western mountains and in the northeastern United States.
 The middle trophic states are more evenly distributed across the country.
 Lastly, this particular map is very similar to simply mapping the raw data.
 However, it highlights what could be done if the "GIS only" model were used to map data without measured chlorophyll a values which would provide probabilities of given trophic states for all lakes in the United States.

 Partial dependencies of explanatory variables

 In line with past predictive modelling of chlorophyll a concentrations the "All variables" model selected the water quality variables (turbidity, total organic carbon, total nitrogen, total phosphorus, and N:P ratios) as important variables (Downing et al. 2001).
 While there is variation in the response of chlorophyll a to changes in nutrient concentrations, the general pattern suggests that limiting nutrients have predictable impacts.
-If we examine the partial dependencies of these variables we see a general linear increase in log chlorophyll a with nitrogen, phosphorus and organic carbon concentrations (Figure ).
+If we examine the partial dependencies of these variables we see a general linear increase in log chlorophyll a with nitrogen, phosphorus and organic carbon concentrations (Fig. 5).
 This relationship holds until nutrient concentrations become saturated.
-The partial dependency plots (Figure ) for the nitrogen:phosphorus ratio is more complicated, indicating that for ratios less than ~14 chlorophyll a increases but after ~14 there is marked decrease.
+The partial dependency plots (Fig. 5) for the nitrogen:phosphorus ratio is more complicated, indicating that for ratios less than ~14 chlorophyll a increases but after ~14 there is marked decrease.
 The effect of the nitrogen phosphorus ratio on chlorophyll has been the subject of considerable research and our results are consistent with the majority of the findings suggesting that at low ratio values nitrogen is limiting (Downing and McCauley 1992, Smith and Schindler 2009).
 Conversely, at higher ratios the phosphorus levels may be limiting.
 This would be a cause for concern with linear models; however, linearity is not an assumption of tree-based modelling approaches such as random forest.

 Turbidity was selected as the most important variable in the "All variables" model.
 The partial dependency analysis shows that, similar to the nutrients discussed above, log chlorophyll a increases with increased turbidity.
 At first this may seem counter intuitive since we might expect productivity to decrease as turbidity increases, and therefore light availability decreases (Tilzer 1988, Bilotta and Brazier 2008).
 However, algal biomass can contribute heavily to measures of turbidity and we expect greater productivity to lead to increased turbidity (Hansson 1992).
 We interpret this pattern as indicating that as chlorophyll a concentrations increase we see a concomitant increase in turbidity due to increased algal cell densities.